unscrambl/tsconfig-generator/README.md

 # tsconfig-generator
-Creates a tsconfig.json by using the paths defined with environment variables
+Creates a tsconfig.json by using the paths defined with environment variables.
+Use the pattern `${ENV_VARIABLE}` for any string environment variables and use `#{ENV_VARIABLE}` pattern for path variables that are going to be converted to a relative import.

 ```
 npm install tsconfig-generator